cacophony-wj/licentia_black/README.md

 Hardest difficulty on all mods, severely nerfed spells and perks, followers and pets do not teleport, more maintenance required, no popup messages to tell you when things are going wrong.
 Best for _Survival Mode._ Slightly less easy to abuse.

-Then close the MCM Menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
-Wait for all messages to stop and a message to pop up saying playback is finished.
+Close the MCM menu, **TOUCH NOTHING**, and click the "Run Recording" button when it appears.
+Wait for a message to pop up saying playback is finished, then wait for all messages to disappear in the upper-left corner of your screen.

-## Next up, are you playing on the KAIDAN profile?

-## How do you feel about women with penises?
+"Futanari" content is available on the "KAIDAN" profile.
+I recommend looking up what this material consists of before continuing.
+It can be unsettling to the uninitiated.

-If you **DO NOT** like women with penises, or you are one of _those_ "Two Scoops, Two Sexes, Two Terms" people, you must run the "NO FUTA" option (otherwise known as the "BRO" option).
-This will disable all "futanari" (miraculously attractive females who also have large penises) from your game.
+If you **DO NOT** seek futanari content, you must run the "NO FUTA" option.

-If you **DO** like women with penises, run the "FUTA" option (otherwise known as the "BRUH" option).
+If you **DO** seek futanari content, run the "FUTA" option.
 This will set a female PC to a futanari and enable a small chance for any given female NPC to also be a futanari.

-# IF YOU DO NOT RUN ONE OF THE FUTA OPTIONS ON THE KAIDAN PROFILE ABOUT EVERY TENTH WOMAN WILL HAVE A HUGE PENIS.
+## If you do not run one of these recordings, you will regret it.

 You might have noticed there are a couple of other options here.
 You can run one or both as you see fit.

-"I want it hard as FUCK!" vastly increases the difficulty of dragon and modded encounters as well as adds up to 40 - 80 additional enemies in every dungeon or zone.
+"I want it hard as FUCK!" vastly increases the difficulty of dragon and modded encounters, adds approximately 30 bandits to every bandit encounter, and adds up to 40 additional enemies in every dungeon.
+It can be crashy on all but the most powerful systems.

 "I want it slutty!" makes it so that NPCs are more responsive to your advances and also gives more buffs for sexual activity, as well as makes it easier to gain skill points via such methods.